puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-potentially-unwanted-apps.md

 ms.prod: microsoft-edge
 ms.localizationpriority: high
 ms.collection: M365-modern-desktop
-description: "Use Windows Defender to protect Microsoft Edge against potentially unwanted applications"
+description: "Use Windows Defender Antivirus and Microsoft Edge to protect against potentially unwanted applications"
 ---

-# Microsoft Edge protection against potentially unwanted applications
+# Protect against potentially unwanted applications (PUAs)

-This article explains how you can protect against potentially unwanted applications (PUA) by using Windows Defender SmartScreen.
+This article explains how you can protect against potentially unwanted applications (PUAs) by using Microsoft Edge with Microsoft Defender SmartScreen or Windows Defender Antivirus.

 > [!NOTE]
-> This article applies to Microsoft Edge version 77 or later.
+> This article applies to Microsoft Edge version 80 or later.

 ## Overview

-Potentially unwanted applications aren't considered to be viruses, malware, or other types of threats, but these apps might perform actions on endpoints that adversely affect endpoint performance or use.
+Potentially unwanted applications aren't considered to be viruses or malware but these apps might perform actions on endpoints that adversely affect endpoint performance or use.
+For example, *Evasion software* actively tries to evade detection by security products.
+This category of software can increase the risk of your network being infected with actual malware.
 PUA can also refer to applications that are considered to have poor reputation.
-The [Detect and block potentially unwanted applications](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/detect-block-potentially-unwanted-apps-windows-defender-antivirus) article describes the potential actions on an endpoint and the results of these actions.

-## How it works
+## How to detect and block PUA

+### Microsoft Edge

+### Windows Defender Antivirus

 When Windows Defender detects a PUA file on an endpoint it quarantines the file and notifies the user ([unless notifications are disabled](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/configure-notifications-windows-defender-antivirus)) in the same format as a normal threat detection (prefaced with "PUA:".)
 Detected threats also appear in the [quarantine list in the Windows Security app](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/windows-defender-security-center-antivirus#detection-history).